mbabynames search ✿

 Ocean Amelia

-Ocean ("noble and strong") with Amelia ("industrious").
+Ocean ("the sea") with Amelia ("industrious").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Ocean ends on a nasal sound.
 Amelia's opening A avoids any muddiness.

 Ocean Gregory